 Are you confident that all the mice have left your home?

 There are a few tricks you can use to check!
-After you have caught the last mouse, you should take some photographs of the areas they have been.
+After you have caught the last mouse, you should take some photographs of the areas they have been to.
 Take pictures of everything the mice have chewed.

 You can also scatter some flour or talc over the floor.
 Check the talc after a few days to see if there are any tiny mouse footprints in it.

-Recommended reading: How you can be sure that all the mice have gone.
+Recommended reading: How you can ensure that all the mice have gone.

 How Can I Stop Mice Coming Back And Taking Over My House?

 Simple – perform a thorough check of your home for common entry points for mice!
-If you find any, then seal them up quickly.
-You have a mice free house now, do not ruin it by giving them a chance to get back into your property.
+If you find any, then seal them up quickly with caulking, steel wool, mesh, and other sealant options.
+You have a mice-free house now, do not ruin it by giving them a chance to get back into your property.

-If you want to know how to get rid of mice then we are confident that you have found everything you are looking for in this post.
+If you want to know how to get rid of mice, we are confident that you have found everything you are looking for in this post.